 Endless Summer Fitness provides workout tips for fitness beginners, weekend warriors, post-physical therapy individuals, men and women in middle life, and anyone seeking fitness results.

 The core is important because it is the foundation of your entire body and needs to be strong to help fuel all other aspects of fitness, stability, and injury prevention.
-Swimmers are a great exercise to work the lower back and core.
-This exercise mimics swimming and works many muscles simultaneously, so it is an excellent workout for the back or your core.
-This article discusses the swimmers exercise, the muscles used, how to perform it, and how to incorporate it into your fitness program.
+Swimmer exercises are a great way to work the lower back and core.
+This exercise mimics swimming and works multiple muscles simultaneously, making it an excellent workout for your back and core.
+This article discusses swimmers’ exercises, the muscles they target, how to perform them, and how to incorporate them into your fitness program.

 Why the Swimmers Exercise Matters